 Army Bay Sewage Treatment Plant construction

-The design also formed the basis for the design of three new wastewater treatment plants for the neighbouring Thames-Coromandel District Council.
+The project also formed a basis for the design of three new wastewater treatment plants for the neighbouring Thames-Coromandel District Council.

 Components and contractors of the New Zealand facility

 The electrical works and upgradation of the SBRs were handled by Current Electrical (CE).
-Under this contract, the controls for the dissolved air flotation tanks, centrifuges and the discharge pump station were upgraded.
+Under this contract, controls for the dissolved air flotation tanks, centrifuges, and the discharge pump station were upgraded.

-CE was responsible for installing one new SBR and rewiring the existing two SBRs.
-The existing SBRs were fitted with a new 750KVA control panel and VESDA (very early smoke detection apparatus) alarms.
+CE was responsible for installing one new SBR and rewiring the existing two SBRs, which were also fitted with a new 750kVA control panel and very early smoke detection apparatus (VESDA) alarms.

 In 2009, CE won another contract to install a new Alpha Level Centrifuge and other equipment.
-CE also installed a Sindico Gravity Belt Thickener in 2010, along with all the necessary controls.
+CE also installed a Sindico Gravity Belt Thickener in 2010, alongside all the necessary controls.